ShipraGupta16/city-bike-challenge/README.md

 JC-202210-citibike-tripdata.csv <br>
 JC-202209-citibike-tripdata.csv <br>

+#### Tech stack: Python, Tableau
-I used to python (jupyter notebook) to read all the csv files, concatenate them, and extract the starting time and ending time of the journey to use it in Tableau.
+I used to Python (jupyter notebook) to read all the csv files, concatenate them, and extract the starting time and ending time of the journey to use it in Tableau.
 The final merged filename is citi_bike_2022_2023.csv

 ### Questions: